mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 From reading a lot of homelab blog posts, I noticed a lot of other homelabbers integrating a patch panel into their racks.

-When it came time to finally build my server rack, I finally had to ask the question that had been on my mind for years.
+When it came time to build my server rack, I finally had to ask the question that had been on my mind for years.

 ### What the heck is a patch panel?